Meet Our Staff

 I was raised in Oak Creek, but now live in Cudahy.
 I went to college at UW-Parkside and grad school at UWM.
 I worked in Racine public schools at Olympia Brown Elementary School and the Pius XI Performing Arts Academy before working directly with Wauwatosa Catholic.
 I took piano lessons as a child and later in college became focused in music education in general music and choir.
 I love music and I love teaching.
 It excites me to use my knowledge and skills to guide children through expanding their musical abilities.
 Thank you for allowing me to be apart of your child's education.

 Hi!
-My name is Jessica Krause and I will be the new P.E. teacher at Wauwatosa Catholic for the up-coming school year.
-I am so excited to join this school team, as it already feels like family.
+My name is Jessica Krause and I am the P.E. teacher at Wauwatosa Catholic School.
 Born and raised in Minnesota, I graduated from the University of Minnesota with a B.S. in Kinesiology and continued on to complete my M.Ed. in Physical Education.
-My husband and I just moved into Wisconsin in June, and while he is originally from the Milwaukee area, I am very happy to call this place my new home.
+My husband and I just moved into Wisconsin last June, and while he is originally from the Milwaukee area, I am very happy to call this place my new home.
 When we are not working, we like to spend our time outdoors and spending time with friends, family, and our dog, Cooper.

 have taught on many levels—university, high school, and elementary school, and have enjoyed and learned from them all.
 I am sincere, accommodating, and flexible, and I use a variety of strategies to engage students.
 I believe learning another language and culture enriches our lives.